 Any person, company or organisation that owns, manages or operates buildings must comply with the Regulatory Reform (Fire Safety) Order 2005.
 This means that the ‘Responsible Person’ must ensure that a suitable and sufficient fire risk assessment has been carried out and that this includes fire doors and escape doors.

 Article 17 of the order includes the duty to engage ‘Competent Persons’ (as referenced in Article 18) as necessary to assist with fire safety measures which of-course includes fire doors.

 Furthermore, under clause 5.3 and 5.4 anyone procuring or responsible for installing a fire safety system must ensure that those installing it are up to the job.
-The first thing to check to ensure a company is ‘up to the job’ is confirm the company has third party accreditation.
-Accreditation to carry out the tasks required coupled with industry experience in your sector (such as housing sector, tall buildings, healthcare, education…) will ensure the work carried out will provided the protection you and your visitors need.
+The first thing to check to ensure a company is ‘up to the job’ is to confirm the company has third party accreditation.
+Accreditation to carry out the tasks required coupled with industry experience in your sector (such as housing sector, tall buildings, healthcare, education…) will ensure the work carried out will provide the protection you and your visitors need.

 The importance of Fire Doors

 Fire doors are an essential part of a building’s passive fire safety strategy.
 In a fire they provide compartmentation to prevent fire and smoke spread, assisting in safe evacuation and providing protection to the rest of the building.

 Essentially, they help to keep a fire in the part of the building where it started and help prevent its development to other parts of the building.

 Fire doors are tested and rated for fire separation performance in terms of the time elapsed before the ultimate failure of the door and the most common ratings as referenced in UK Building Regulations are FD30 and FD60 (although higher-rated doors such as FD90 and FD120 are available for use where additional protection is required).